JAQuent/BrainMasks/create_hippocampus_masks.md

-In this subdivision, the hippocampi are divided into anterior and posterior based on the dividing line of y = -21 mm (MNI) with everything anterior to that being the anterior hippocampus.
+In this subdivision, the hippocampi are divided into anterior and posterior based on the dividing line of y = -21 mm (MNI) with everything “at or anterior to” that being the anterior hippocampus.
 This should be relatively easy to do with `ciftiTools`.

 ``` r